 Scottish Smoked Mackerel

-Mackerel is commonly hot smoked - the smoking method which cooks the fish as well as smoking it - and sold either individually or in vacuum packs such as the one pictured to the right.
+Mackerel is commonly hot smoked—the smoking method which cooks the fish as well as smoking it—and sold either individually or in vacuum packs such as the one pictured below.
 Although it is possible to heat smoked mackerel, or technically even to cook it in very delicate ways, it is most definitely bought ready to eat and best served this way.
 The only question is what we serve to accompany it and you will find a few suggestions in this respect below.

 It is worth pointing out that if you buy a packet of smoked mackerel and are not going to be using it all at once, it should be stored in the refrigerator in a plastic dish, like the one above designed for bacon, not the opened packet.
 This will not only ensure it does stay fresh for a couple of days, it will prevent the smell affecting everything else in the fridge!

-Smoked Mackerel Usually Comes with the Skin On - You may wish to remove it prior to service
+Smoked Mackerel Usually Comes With the Skin On

 When you buy smoked mackerel, it will almost certainly still have the skin on.
 The good news is that it is extremely easy to peel off and usually comes away in one piece.
 Ideally, you should do this and discard the skin before plating the mackerel.